Power of Place

 teachers and administrators

-Significant demographic and socioeconomic shifts over the past decade, prompted educators in the region to seek out a new type of professional learning that allowed them to broaden and deepen their professional learning.
+Significant demographic and socioeconomic shifts over the past decade prompted educators in the region to seek out a new type of professional learning to broaden and deepen their practice.

-We knew that, by working together, they could benefit from meaningful economies of scale.
-Even more important, educators at all levels—including superintendents, administrators, school leaders, support staff, and teachers—could benefit from having access to the collective wisdom of their colleagues across the county – people in their own backyards who they could turn to for support.
+We also saw that educators at all levels, including superintendents, administrators, school leaders, support staff, and teachers, could benefit from having access to the collective wisdom of colleagues from across the county who they could turn to for support.

 We have learned a lot through our work in Essex County, and are eager to share our model for learning in community with other districts around Massachusetts and beyond.